New World Tour

-The New_ World Tour is the ongoing sixth concert tour by South Korean band Seventeen.
-It began on September 13, 2025, in Incheon, South Korea, and is set to conclude on March 21, 2026, in Bulacan, Philippines.
-The tour is being performed by nine members of the group, with Jeonghan, Wonwoo, Hoshi and Woozi all having commenced their mandatory military services by the opening dates in Incheon.
+The New_ World Tour was the sixth concert tour by South Korean band Seventeen.
+It began on September 13, 2025, in Incheon, South Korea, and concluded at the same venue with two encore shows on April 4 and 5, 2026.
+The tour was performed by nine members of the group, with Jeonghan, Wonwoo, Hoshi and Woozi all completing their mandatory military services during the tour's duration.

 Background

 In April 2025, Seventeen announced their fifth studio album Happy Burstday.
 During the announcement for the album, they also revealed that they would be embarking on a new world tour.
 The tour was officially announced on July 23, set to start with two nights in Incheon, South Korea, and an announcement for ten shows in Japan came later that day.

-The promotional poster included only nine members, with Jeonghan and Wonwoo both having begun their enlistment periods prior to the band's Right Here World Tour, and Hoshi and Woozi beginning their services after the duo's Warning Tour.
-The first two shows will be broadcast live via Weverse.
-The United States leg was announced on July 28, encompassing nine shows across five cities.
-Two nights in Hong Kong were announced on July 31.
-After the conclusion of the US leg, stops were added in Singapore and the Philippines for 2026.
+Member participation

+The promotional poster included only nine members.
+The tour was performed by nine members of the group, with Jeonghan and Wonwoo were serving as social service workers, while Hoshi and Woozi were absent due to their active-duty military enlistments.

+Jeonghan began serving as a social service worker on September 26, 2024.
+Wonwoo began serving as a social service workers on April 3, 2025.

+Jeonghan, Wonwoo, Hoshi, and Woozi attended the second Incheon concert on September 14, 2025, as audience members.
+Woozi enlisted for active duty on September 15, followed by Hoshi on September 16.